FlowID : Enhancing Forensic Identification with Latent Flow-Matching Models: Method

 Recomputing the mask at every generation step proves ineffective, as the signal tends to vanish toward the end of the backward process.
 Instead, we compute it once at a specific step $t_M$, chosen such that $t_M < t_s$, ensuring that the object to be edited is well localized set at the time of mask estimation.
 For concept removal tasks, this condition is naturally satisfied since the mask can be obtained during inversion.
 For concept addition, however, we proceed differently: the backward process is first run from $t_s$ down to $t_M$ without masking, the mask is then computed at $t_M$, and finally the process is backtracked to $t_s$ before resuming the actual editing.

 \cite{couairon2022diffeditdiffusionbasedsemanticimage} noticed that it is beneficial to have a mask that overshoots the area to be edited.
-We provide such property to \textit{FlowID} by applying a max pooling operation to make it bigger.
+We provide such property to FlowID by applying a max pooling operation to make it bigger.

-Figure \ref{fig:mask-based-preservation}.a illustrates the effect of our masking strategy when removing blood while preserving a body tattoo.
+Figure~\ref{fig:mask-based-preservation} illustrates the effect of our masking strategy when removing blood while preserving a body tattoo.
 Without masking, the generative process alters fine tattoo details, reducing recognition reliability.
 In contrast, explicit masking prevents unintended modifications by enforcing exact reconstruction within the tattoo region.

-To summarize, let us consider the following reference inversion trajectory under $v_\theta$ and $c^s$ : $\{z_0^{ref},z_{t_1}^{ref},\dots,z_{t_s}^{ref}\}$.
-Assuming we have a binary mask $M$ that separates areas that should be edited from areas that must remain untouched, we paste reference parts on the current ODE solver iterate $z_{t-1}'$: $z_{t-1}=\mathrm{M}*z_{t-1}'-(1-\mathrm{M})*z_{t-1}^{ref}$ in a similar fashion to \cite{couairon2022diffeditdiffusionbasedsemanticimage}.
+To summarize, let us consider the following reference inversion trajectory under $v_\theta$ and a given encoded prompt $c^{src}$ : $\{z_0^{ref},z_{t_1}^{ref},\dots,z_{t_s}^{ref}\}$.
+Assuming we have a binary mask $M$ that separates areas that should be edited from areas that must remain untouched, we paste reference parts on the current ODE solver iterate $z_{t-1}'$: $z_{t-1}=M*z_{t-1}'+(1-M)*z_{t-1}^{ref}$ in a similar fashion to \cite{couairon2022diffeditdiffusionbasedsemanticimage}.
 A pseudocode for the FlowID method can be seen in Algorithm~\ref{algo:FlowID}.